yaolubrain/DOSNES/README.md

 http://yaolubrain.github.io/dosnes/

 ##How to use?
-Here is a simple example
+Here is a simple example.
+Given a similartiy matrix `P`
 ```
+% Normalize it to be doubly stochastic by Sinkhorn-Knopp method
 for i = 1:100
     P = bsxfun(@rdivide, sum(P,1));
     P = bsxfun(@rdivide, sum(P,2));
 end

+% Run t-SNE with the spherical constraint.
 Y = tsne_p_sphere(P);
 ```